FAQ

 Money on hand is the current balance Steady Path uses as the forecast starting point.
 Update it from Dashboard or Settings when your real account balance changes.

-Left until payday is your current money minus bills due before your next paycheck.
-It does not include the next paycheck amount, and any cushion or buffer is shown separately instead of being hidden inside this number.
+Left until payout is your current money minus bills and protected set-asides due before your next payout or paycheck.
+It does not include that future income amount, and any cushion or buffer is shown separately instead of being hidden inside this number.

 Why does Dashboard look wrong?

-Check money on hand, paycheck dates, bill due dates, bill amounts, and whether items are marked paid or received.
+Check money on hand, payout/paycheck dates, bill due dates, bill amounts, and whether items are marked paid or received.
 Then use Recalculate to rebuild assignments and refresh risk warnings.

-It shows the next generated paycheck occurrence, expected amount, pay date, assigned bills total, leftover after bills, and whether the paycheck looks healthy or at risk.
+It shows the next generated payout or paycheck, expected amount, pay date, assigned bills total, leftover after bills, and whether that income looks healthy or at risk.

 What are risk warnings?

 Risk warnings flag negative balances, shortfalls, late assignments, low balance pressure, missing dates, or similar planning issues.
-Open Paychecks, Bills, Calendar, or AI Coach to inspect the details.
+Open Income, Bills, Calendar, or KYFHO to inspect the details.

 What does Recalculate do?

-Recalculate rebuilds the plan from your current profile, paychecks, bills, debt, savings, and transactions.
+Recalculate rebuilds the plan from your current profile, income sources, bills, debt, savings, and transactions.
 Use it after edits if a number does not update the way you expect.

-How does Steady Path budget differently from a monthly budget?
+How does Steady Path plan differently from a monthly budget?

 Steady Path focuses on timing.
-It assigns bills to paychecks and forecasts daily balances so you can see whether cash is available before each due date.
+It assigns bills to gig payouts, paychecks, or freelance deposits and forecasts daily balances so you can see whether cash is available before each due date.

 Bill categories are selected when adding or editing bills.
 The app currently uses built-in categories rather than a separate custom category editor.

-The planner looks at paycheck dates, bill due dates, available money, priority, and manual assignments.
+The planner looks at payout dates, paycheck dates, bill due dates, available money, priority, and manual assignments.
 Bills can be assigned, manual, at-risk, or shortfall depending on coverage and timing.

 Can Steady Path handle variable income or bills?

 Yes.
-Paycheck and bill forms include variable settings with minimum and maximum expected amounts.
+Income and bill forms include variable settings with minimum and maximum expected amounts, which is useful for gig weeks that swing up or down.
 If a variable amount makes the forecast uncertain, the app may show warnings.

-Where do savings and debt fit into the budget?
+Where do savings and debt fit into the plan?

 Savings and debt have their own pages and feed dashboard summaries.
-Debt payments should also exist as bills if you want them assigned to paychecks and reflected in the cash-flow plan.
+Debt payments should also exist as bills if you want them assigned to income and reflected in the cash-flow plan.

 AI Insights

-AI Coach explains your Steady Path data: bills, paychecks, risks, savings, debt, and dashboard context.
+KYFHO explains your Steady Path data: gig payouts, bills, risks, savings, debt, and dashboard context.
 It should help you understand the app and next planning checks, not guarantee outcomes.

-Open AI Coach from the main navigation, Dashboard, Bills, Paychecks, or Debt.
-Some cards can start a prefilled coach question about the specific bill, paycheck, or dashboard view.
+Open KYFHO from the main navigation, Dashboard, Bills, Income, or Debt.
+Some cards can start a prefilled KYFHO question about the specific bill, income source, or dashboard view.

-Why did AI Coach fail or show a fallback?
+Why did KYFHO fail or show a fallback?

 The app may fall back when the model is unavailable, the API key is missing, the response fails validation, or the request is outside the safety rules.
 Try again or review the dashboard directly.